-Domain registration is outside the scope of this article, but it is important to understand that zone creation is done before domain registration, and that the SOA record is part of the new zone being created.
+We discuss domain registration in another article, but for now it is important to understand that zone creation is done before domain registration, and that the SOA record is part of the new zone being created.

 Maintenance and creation of the SOA record is a task for the DNS server administrator of the zone.
 The webmaster for a domain would not generally need to add or change the SOA record.